Easy As Cookies

 Ingredients for Slow Cooker Red Beans: garlic, oregano, thyme, frozen onions and bell peppers, smoked paprika, salt, black pepper, vegetable bouillon, celery seed, celery, bay leaves, dried red kidney beans.

-To make this vegetarian, I use vegetable bouillon.
+Vegetable bouillon: Bouillon or broth adds depth that vegetables and spices alone don't provide.
 The Better Than brand is the only one I've tested.
 If you don't care about keeping this recipe vegetarian, you can use chicken bouillon or broth instead.

 Cajun or Creole Spices